Last Updated on March 14, 2022 by

 The natives celebrate the festival to honor Saint Sebastian, who got killed because of his faith and became a martyr.
 The festival is observed in the third week of January and is an enormous party in San Juan.

-It is the biggest celebration, and San Sebastian Street gets packed with stalls, crowds, food, music, alcohol, art, and crafts shows and revelry.
+It is the biggest celebration, and San Sebastian Street gets packed with stalls, crowds, food, music, alcohol, arts, and crafts shows, and revelry.
 The natives celebrate the festival for five days and five nights.

 Approximately five hundred musicians and artists entertain the crowds while hundreds more dress up in costumes and masks to parade the streets.
 The natives wear the Bomba traditional clothing during the festival.